iivanoo/covid-apps-observer/data/data_us/reports/resources/com.metroplus.android.mtpl.virtualvisit___12.9.01.000_00/report.md

 > Very good application for and during civ19 pandemic good very professional doctors.I have used for about 4 times and Im very happy avoid me getting in the NEW YORK Subway for about sn hour in order to see my head Doctor i satay safe at home !!!.I'll recomend it.....!!!!<br> :date: __2021-03-01 22:58:36__

 > I really enjoyed the visit and the physician she was great..
 I recommend the Metroplus virtual visit to every member because it's the best...🤗🤗👌👌<br> :date: __2021-01-28 11:52:55__

-> An amazing application.
-This is perfect.
-I used this service instead of entering a clinic to keep myself away from any infectious pathogens.
-The app is easy to use.
-The Doc was amazing.
-And this was so sufficient.
-Thank you so much.<br> :date: __2021-01-06 20:10:24__